laracord/laracord/README.md

 In order to run the Bot, you will have to create a Application using the [Discord Developer Portal](https://discord.com/developers/applications) and obtain a **bot token**.

+By default, the Bot will also require you enable the necessary [Intents](https://discord.com/developers/docs/topics/gateway#gateway-intents).
+These can be found and enabled in the developer portal under `Settings > Bot > Privileged Gateway Intents`.

-Once you obtain a token, you can configure it inside of `config/discord.php`.
+Once you obtain a token, you can configure it inside of `.env` or `config/discord.php`.

 ## Usage